-For example, it could be signalling the pressure is too low to safely operate, even though it isn’t.
+For example, it could be signalling the system pressure is too low to safely operate, even though it isn’t.
 Likewise, it could warn the PCB of high water pressure, leading the latter to lock out the boiler.

 If the pressure sensor itself is faulty, a heating engineer shouldn’t charge you much to replace it.

 #2 – Hot Water & Heating Doesn’t Work

-When both the hot water and heating doesn’t work on CSI and RSF Ravenheat boilers, it’s usually due to a circulation fault.
+When both the domestic hot water and heating don’t work on CSI and RSF Ravenheat boilers, it’s usually due to a circulation fault.

 Check your boiler’s display panel.
 The code for a circulation fault on most models is F83.
 However, consult your owner’s manual for your boiler to determine exactly what the fault code means.